vinyldns/vinyldns/modules/docs/src/main/tut/api/zone-model.md

-Zones have a boolean attribute `isTest` that is used so [Test Users](../api/membership-model.md#test-users) can update the Zone and its DNS records. `isTest` only impacts test users and access for normal users, groups, acl rules, etc are unchanged.
+Zones have a boolean attribute `isTest` that is used so [Test Users](../api/membership-model.md#test-users) can update the Zone and its DNS records. `isTest` only impacts test users and access for normal users, groups, acl rules, etc is unchanged.
 This attribute can be set on Zone create